 Let’s take the cardiology block during my first year of medical school, one of the most conceptually challenging blocks, but also one of the blocks where I set the curve and ranked number 1 in my medical school.
 Again, I started off with outline method notes, but after lecture, I worked on synthesis questions.

 Again, this is best served when it becomes an active process, such as when you’re making a table of two similar but distinct entities.
 Simply copying down definitions does not help you here.

 For example, after learning about skeletal and cardiac muscle, I made a table comparing the two.
 Here’s another table comparing systemic and pulmonary blood circulations.
 The process of making the table was an active process that reinforced the material and my understanding of it; plus, I had the added benefit of a high-yield table to review at a future date.

 Students often ask me if they should make flashcards directly in class.
 I actually tried doing this in medical school during some blocks, and it’s not a good idea.
 The reason being is that you’ll make very low-quality flashcards that have far too much information on them, or test you on multiple facts, or don’t follow other best practices.
 This translates to highly inefficient flashcards and wasted effort.
 It’s for this same reason that I don’t recommend you use Cornell notes.

 Flashcards should only be made after you have organized the information, understand it deeply, and have made connections or simplifications in your head or on paper.
 Flashcards are used to drill in information that requires rote memorization more so than conceptual understanding.

 What other study technique questions do you have?
-Drop a comment below and I’ll consider making a future post about it.
-Much love to you all, and happy note-taking!
+Drop a comment below and I’ll consider making a video or article about it.
+Much love, and happy note-taking!